-If you’re one who frequently shops on Amazon or notices your neighbors receiving a conspicuous number of Amazon deliveries, you may be asking yourself: What is Amazon Prime, and is it truly worth it?
-The company’s subscription service costs $120 a year — or $13 a month-to-month, due a recent price overhaul — but it offers a multitude of benefits that may offset the price of admission.
+If you’re one who frequently shops on Amazon or notices your neighbors receiving a conspicuous number of Amazon deliveries, you may be asking yourself: What is Amazon Prime,and is it truly worth it?
+The company’s subscription service costs $120 a year — or $13 a month-to-month, due a price overhaul in 2018 — but it offers a multitude of benefits that may offset the price of admission.

 Whether you use other Amazon products like the Amazon Fire TV or just like to shop there, here is everything you need to know about Amazon Prime, so that you may make an informed decision about whether to subscribe or continue with more traditional buying and streaming habits.

 Access to free shipping and lightning deals